 If you’re looking to add a heavy hand of smoky, succulent, savory flavor to your meats, veggies, fish, and cheeses, buying a smoke tube (also known as a pellet tube smoker) is a great way to do it.
-Whether you have a gas or charcoal grill, you can use a smoke tube to create a heavily smoky environment while cooking, which will penetrate the food and unlock an incredibly aromatic experience.
+Whether you have a gas or charcoal grill, you can use a smoke tube to create a heavily smoky environment while cooking or cold smoking before cooking, both of which will penetrate the food and unlock an incredibly aromatic experience.

 Regardless of what your outdoor cooking setup looks like, as long as you have a grill, you can use a smoker tube to create a smoky cooking experience.
-Sidoriak says, “They can be used on any gas, charcoal, or pellet grill, regardless of whether the grill is running or not.”
 If you’re ready to take your outdoor cooking game up a notch without investing in an expensive, bulky smoker, smoke tubes are a humble, easy gadget that will help replicate that quintessential smoky flavor.
 There are a few shapes to choose from as well as different sizes, so you'll want to think about your grill setup and what you're looking to smoke before purchasing.
+Here are our recommendations.

 Won't roll around

 This smoke tube would be just as fitting for a seasoned smoking expert as it would a beginner outdoor cook.
 Its 12-inch length provides ample space for up to around 3.5 cups of pellets, which means upwards of 5 hours of smoking.
 However, it won't take up a lot of space on the grill itself.

 The flat sides on its hexagonal shape allow you to position it easily on any kind of grill, including gas, charcoal, or electric.
 The rounded shape also allows for better distribution of smoke so your food cooks evenly and the smoky flavor can penetrate the entire contents of your grill.
 It also can be used to cold-smoke food without turning the grill on.